aws-samples/cfn101-workshop/workshop/content/intermediate/operations/resource-importing/_index.md

 ### Lab Part 1

 In this lab, you will first create an [Amazon Simple Notification Service](https://docs.aws.amazon.com/sns/latest/dg/sns-create-topic.html) (Amazon SNS) topic with the [Amazon SNS Console](https://console.aws.amazon.com/sns/), and you will then import the topic in a new CloudFormation stack you will create.
-Next, you will create a second topic with the Amazon SNS console, and you will import it as well into your existing stack.
+Next, you will create a second topic with the Amazon SNS Console, and you will import it as well into your existing stack.

 To get started, follow steps shown next:

-1. Navigate to the [Amazon SNS console](https://console.aws.amazon.com/sns/), and choose **Topics**.
+1. Navigate to the [Amazon SNS Console](https://console.aws.amazon.com/sns/), and choose **Topics**.
 Next, choose **Create topic**.
 2. Choose `Standard` for the topic **Type**.
 3. Specify a **Name** for your topic, such as `Topic1`.
 4. When ready, choose **Create topic**.
 5. When your topic is successfully created, take a note of its [**Amazon Resource Name (ARN)**](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) under the **Details** section for `Topic1`: you will use this ARN value later in this lab.
 For reference, an example ARN pattern for an Amazon SNS topic is `arn:aws:sns:us-east-1:123456789012:MyTopic`.

-Let’s now use the resource import functionality to import your newly created existing topic into a new stack you will create.
-For this, you will use a CloudFormation template where you describe your existing topic with a relevant `AWS::SNS::Topic` [resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-sns-topic.html) as follows:
+Let’s now use the resource import functionality to import your newly created topic into a new stack you will create.
+For this, you will use a CloudFormation template where you describe your existing topic with the `AWS::SNS::Topic` [resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-sns-topic.html) as follows:

 * You will specify, for the `TopicName` [property](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-sns-topic.html#cfn-sns-topic-topicname), the name of your existing topic, that is `Topic1`.
 Choose to pass this value with a template [parameter](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html), that you will call `Topic1Name`.
-You will then reference the value for this parameter with the [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html) intrinsic function.
+You will then reference the value for this parameter with the `Ref` [intrinsic function](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html).
 * Each resource you import must have a `DeletionPolicy` [attribute](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-deletionpolicy.html) described for it: specify this attribute for your topic, and specify `Retain` for the attribute value.
 When you use a `Retain` value for the `DeletionPolicy` attribute, you indicate to retain the resource when you remove it from the stack, or when you delete the stack.
 * Copy the code below, append it to the `resource-importing.yaml` file, and save the file: